yunusemre002/afstudeerproject/logbook.md

 4. Easy-to-use workflows with minimal manual input.
 5. More scalable and reproducible research processes.

-### 🛠 Value Map
+### Value Map
 ### Products & Services
 1. Automated cell detection algorithms.
 2. Aggregate detection and quantification tools (position, size, count analysis).
-3. Image preprocessing modules for noise reduction and contrast enhancement.
-4. User-friendly analysis interface with adjustable parameters.
+3. User-friendly analysis interface with adjustable parameters.
-5. A complete analysis pipeline compatible with Jupyter Notebook or similar platforms.
+4. A complete analysis pipeline.

 ### Pain Relievers
 1. Find an open-source annotated dataset to overcome the lack of available labeled data for training and validation.